ElevateHer was founded by Heidi M. Tringe and Erica Metzger Hare

 Erica began her career in her native New York City at Accenture as a consultant in the strategy practice where she specialized in guiding companies through regulatory changes.
 Eager to spend her time in mission-driven settings, Erica shifted her focus to academic medical centers and managed financial and administrative operations in a variety of roles for the next decade at Mount Sinai Hospital, NYU Medical Center and Columbia-Presbyterian Medical Center.

-Upon moving to Vermont, she worked at Vermont College of Fine Arts in Montpelier for 10 years as the Executive Vice President and Chief Financial Officer, overseeing many financial and operational expansions with a portfolio that included banking, financial reporting, human resources, alumni affairs and fundraising.
+Upon moving to Vermont, she worked at Vermont College of Fine Arts in Montpelier for 10 years as the Executive Vice President and Chief Financial Officer, with a portfolio that included banking, financial reporting, human resources, alumni affairs and fundraising.

-In 2019 Erica joined Aspire Living & Learning, an $80M multistate human services agency headquartered in Berlin, VT, as its Chief Financial Officer.
+In 2019 Erica joined Aspire Living & Learning, a multistate human services agency headquartered in Vermont, as its Chief Financial and Strategy Officer.
+In 2025 she became the Chief Executive Officer.
 Aspire is one of the largest nonprofits based in Vermont, and employs 1,200 people in five states serving hundreds of adults and children with disabilities in residential and day-program settings, as well as providing early-intervention and school-based services for children with autism.

-Erica serves on the Vermont Commission on Women, as the Treasurer of Beth Jacob Synagogue in Montpelier, and as an alumnae admissions representative at Mount Holyoke College.
-When she is not working or volunteering, Erica enjoys spending her time singing jazz music and exploring the many outdoor wonders of Vermont with her family and the myriad animals who share their land and home.
+Erica is the chair of the Central Vermont Medical Center Board of Directors and when she is not working or volunteering, Erica enjoys spending her time singing jazz music and exploring the many outdoor wonders of Vermont with her family and the myriad animals who share their land and home.

 Mentorship Program Coordinator